kkredit/confronting-wicked-crypto/reading/unread/policy-general/TheFourthAmendmentinflux.md

       pen register, which merely collects a list of numbers called and received.
 Yet, the broad opinion in Riley leaves the door open for Sotomayor’s criticism of the third party doctrine to be revisited.

+  - Chapter 8
+    - Looking to the future, several factors could influence the direction this goes
+      - Makeup of the court
+        - Since this was written, Kennedy retired and Gorsuch and Kavanaugh have joined
+        - TODO: look at 4thAm cases since they've joined!
+      - Public feelings about privacy
+      - Public feelings about policing in general (especially given the protesting in 2020)

+    >The underlying motivations of law enforcement are not seen as relevant to Fourth Amendment issues, as long as there is some objective measure of probable cause present for the most minor of offenses.
+A long train of cases has made it such that the warrant exception has become the rule as opposed to the rare occurrence.
+This has fed into the vast expansion of police power and the belief that combatting crime control is far more important than protecting individual rights.
+    The criticism and backlash against police that have arisen in the past few years are different in many ways from what happened in the 1960s.
+Then, the Court was blamed for coddling criminals, and it was the focal point of criticism over both the rights of the accused and civil rights issues.
+Today, criticisms of excessive police use of force are focused on the police, with few commentators making a link between the decisions of the Supreme Court and the behavior of the police.
+While criticisms of mass incarceration and the racial disparity evident in the war on drugs have begun to raise questions about the fairness of the criminal justice system, the Court has managed to stay on the periphery of them.
+As a result, there has been no public push demanding change by the Supreme Court to its criminal procedure jurisprudence.
+    This does not mean that the Court is not aware of the broader political issues surrounding its actions, but the degree to which the justices take them into account when deciding cases is uncertain.

+    - "coming cases: cell phone tracking and the third party doctrine"
+      - Quote: When a cell phone tracking case does come to the Court, there will be two main issues:
+        - (1) the validity of the third party doctrine; and
+        - (2) the strength of the right to privacy with regard to one’s location.

 ```bib
 @book{gizzi_fourth_2016,
   address = {Lawrence, Kansas},